 13. Tintern Abbey, Monmouthshire, Wales

 Though the roof has long disappeared from Tintern Abbey, this 12th-century church remains hauntingly beautiful.
 Located in the dramatic Wye Valleys, the Gothic ruins inspired the famous poem by William Wordsworth.
+Great poets and painters such as Wordsworth and Turner have visited this place two hundred years ago.

 14. Micheldever Forest, Hampshire